chandler-reid/demo/contribution-guidelines.md

 Certainly!
 Here are some contribution guidelines that you can use for your GitHub repository:

-# [Repository Name] Contribution Guidelines
+# BOSS.Tech Contribution Guidelines

-Welcome to the [Repository Name] project!
+Welcome to the BOSS.Tech project!
 We're excited to have you contribute.
 Before you get started, please take a moment to review the following guidelines to make the contribution process as smooth as possible.

 ## Table of Contents